JCThomas4214/CassMask/README.md

 import * as cassmask from 'cassmask';
 import { toTimeStamp, now, uuid } from 'cassmask';

+// An interface for your Schema is not necessary but
+// it enables Typescript to type-check the key-value paires
+// placed into cassmask's query functions interface IModelSchema extends cassmask.ISchema {
+  col1?: cassmask.UUID;
+  col2?: cassmask.TIMEUUID;
+  col3?: cassmask.TIMESTAMP;
+  col4?: cassmask.TEXT;
+  col5?: cassmask.INT;
+}

 class ModelSchema extends cassmask.Schema {
   // declare schema properties
   col1: cassmask.UUID;